Join The Movement

 - be a conduit for turning great ideas into new innovation and new businesses – there is tremendous untapped entrepreneurial potential in the city, region and the state

 - be the destination in the state where makers of all stripes – prospective inventors, manufacturers, entrepreneurs, hobbyists and students across the region will be empowered with access to tools, technology, resources and learning opportunities.

 - provide opportunities for people of all backgrounds, know-how and experience to develop skills and make connections

 - MakerspaceCT is a 501(c)3 non-profit; planning, construction and equipment and has been privately funded.
 Executive Director/Founder is Devra Sisitsky: “Connecticut has the potential to be a national leader and invest in the next generation of makers.
 Our manufacturing history can be the foundation for a vibrant, tech-savvy, economy- driving future.
 MakerspaceCT is in the vanguard of that effort, with innovation, entrepreneurship and workforce development at the core.”

-MakerspaceCT will offer a range of workshops and will collaborate with local colleges and schools.
+MakerspaceCT offers a range of workshops and collaborates with local colleges and schools.